thomaspinckney3/cs4501/Project2.md

 As a reminder, some things that need to be executed by the docker-compose.yml:

-* run makemigrations (I strongly discourage you from committing your migration files.
+- Run makemigrations (I strongly discourage you from committing your migration files.
 Why?
 Come to office hours and we can discuss!)
-* run migrate
+- Run migrate
-* load fixtures
+- Load fixtures
-* start the wsgi server
+- Start the wsgi server
-* (You can do something like `command: bash -c "<command_1> && <command_2> && ..."`)
+- (You can do something like `command: bash -c "<command_1> && <command_2> && ..."`)
-* expose ports
+- Expose ports
-* link to the mysql db container
+- Link to the mysql db container

 Also note that you NEED to use relative path for your compose file to work on our machines (we won't have the same absolute path as yours)!
 Be extremely careful when you set up the relative path.
 We highly recommend that you do a final test of your system by checking out and running your code on a clean system and an empty database just like we will test.